MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-compliant-network.md

    1. Under **Include**, select **All users**.
    1. Under **Exclude**, select **Users and groups** and choose your organization's [emergency access or break-glass accounts](#user-exclusions).
 1. Under **Target resources** > **Include**, and select **Select apps**.
-   1. Choose **Office 365 Exchange Online** and/or **Office 365 SharePoint Online**.
+   1. Choose **Office 365 Exchange Online**, and/or **Office 365 SharePoint Online**, and/or any of your third-party SaaS apps.
-   1. Office 365 apps are currently NOT supported, so do not select this option.
+   1. The specific *Office 365* cloud app in the app picker is currently NOT supported, so do not select this cloud app.
 1. Under **Conditions** > **Location**.
    1. Set **Configure** to **Yes**
    1. Under **Include**, select **Any location**.